ShreyaVinodBarad/SkillHub-SVB-/README.md

 |   :   |     Colon     |
 |   ;   |   Semi Colon   |

-==> We use style Tag to write CSS in HTML File!
+-  We use style Tag to write CSS in HTML File!

 2) ***CSS Box Model*** :-

-==>Border, Padding and Margin all together is known as Box Model!
+- Border, Padding and Margin all together is known as Box Model!

-==> The CSS Box Model is a way of describing how elements on a webpage are structured.
+- The CSS Box Model is a way of describing how elements on a webpage are structured.
 Each element is treated as a box that consists of four parts:

 | 1 | Content |                             The actual text or image inside the element.                             |
 | - | ------- | :---------------------------------------------------------------------------------------------------: |